azat-co/node-react/slides/node/express.md

 ## Workshop

-`code/react/board`
+1. Create a new folder

-1. Connect to MongoDB
+1. Connect to MongoDB in Express
 2. GET and POST for `/messages`
 3. PUT and DELETE for `/messages`

+Example: `code/react/board`